nuxt-hub/core/docs/content/index.md

     :::landing-feature
     ---
     title: SQL Database
-    description: Add SQL databases to your app and build any kind of full-stack applications.
+    description: Query your database with a type-safe ORM and automated migrations.
     icon: i-lucide-database
     to: /docs/features/database
     ---